Tangerang: Economy

 Tangerang is the center of manufacturing and industry on the island of Java and has more than 1000 factories.
 Many international companies have factories in this city.
 Tangerang has a climate that tends to be hot and humid, with little forest or other geographic areas.
 Certain areas consist of swamps, including the area around Soekarno-Hatta International Airport.

 In recent years, Jakarta's urban expansion has encompassed Tangerang, and as a result many residents commute to Jakarta for work, or vice versa.
 Many middle-class and upper-class satellite cities are being developed in Tangerang, complete with shopping centers, private schools and mini markets.
 The government is working on developing a toll road system to accommodate the increasing traffic flow to and from Tangerang.
-Tangerang was once part of the West Java Province which since 2000 separated itself and became part of the Banten Province.
+Tangerang was once part of the West Java Province whose western and northwestern cities and regencies were separated off in 2000 to become the new Banten Province.

 Tangerang's economy depends highly on service sectors, trading, financial service, and manufacturing.
 Jatake, which is Tangerang's biggest industrial area, is home to over 1,000 industrial corporations.

 As the impact of Jakarta's growing economy continues, Tangerang has become an alternative location for some corporations in which to build their offices due to crowds and land prices.
 CBD in Alam Sutera is the notable central business district, comprising several corporations, business centers, apartments, and educational facilities.
 Some headquarters of big corporations are located here, such as Kino Group, Alfamart, Deltomed, Top Food, and more.
 It also has several business center nearby, such as Lippo Karawaci and Gading Serpong, both are located in Tangerang Regency.

 Garuda Indonesia, and Sriwijaya Air have their head offices at Soekarno–Hatta International Airport.

 There are plans by CFLD Indonesia to develop part of Tangerang, namely Tangerang New City, into the most advanced new industrial township which will encompass 4 pillars industry park – Electronics & ICT, Construction Materials, Automotive and Machinery & Equipment Industrial Parks.

-Shopping

-Tangerang is the home for shopping in Banten area.
-Numerous shopping centres and markets are available here.
-The largest shopping mall in Tangerang and Banten is Supermall Karawaci in Lippo Village.
-Another shopping malls available are :